 City Council has directed staff to develop an East Whisman Precise Plan to implement the 2030 General Plan goals and policies for the area and study new residential land uses in the area.
 The General Plan identifies East Whisman as a highly-sustainable, transit-oriented employment center with a diversity of land uses.

 The new Precise Plan will include development standards, such as building setbacks and height limits, allowed land uses, urban design guidelines, and will identify new public improvements for the area.

-An upcoming public meeting on the Precise Plan is tentatively scheduled for:
+The following upcoming public meetings on the Precise Plan are tentatively scheduled to discuss the Public Draft.

 Details on the public meeting time, location, and agenda are available online by 5 p.m. the Friday prior to the meeting date at Current City Council Agendas for City Council meetings and EPC Agendas for Environmental Planning Commission meetings.

 The Precise Plan process will take approximately 2.5 years and will include a series of community workshops, public meetings and hearings, and environmental review in accordance with the California Environmental Quality Act (CEQA) - see the tentative project schedule.

 To get input on the development of a new Precise Plan, the City hosts community workshops to engage interested community members in the long-term vision for the area, including property owners, residents, businesses, employees, and other interested individuals.

 To receive e-notifications of upcoming meetings, workshops, and available materials on this Precise Plan, please create an account (or login to an existing account) at MyMV and select Public Meetings - East Whisman Precise Plan.

 The following public meetings on the project have occurred: